-count Content and Type of Activity Person Responsible Anticipated Impact on Student Achievement Timeline Evidence of Effectiveness 1 IRRIDAGE OUT OF POWERTY Director of Federal Programs/Principals involvement in parents 2013-June 2014 ERO Transcripts, Agenda, materials, sign- in sheets 2 A Web of Resources Title I Teacher for PD There are a wide variety of resources to support education available to parents, and this session will provide the opportunity to explore them with support from persons familiar with each program.
-January 2014 Web sites

-3 Moodle from Patrica Edwards' book "Tapping into the Potential of Parents".
+count Content and Type of Activity Person Responsible Anticipated Impact on Student Achievement Timeline Evidence of Effectiveness 1 IRRIGACE OUT OF POWERTY Director of Federal Programs/Principals Involvement Programs involvement in parents and increased student achievement. materials, sign- in sheets 2 A Web of Resources Title I Teacher for PD There are a wide variety of resources to support education available to parents, and this session will provide the opportunity to explore them with support from persons familiar with each program.
+September 2014-June 2015 Web sites 3 Moodle from Patrica Edwards' book "Tapping into the Potential of Parents".
 If you have time to view this course Mrs. Robey has added it to your office through PGS.
 The section number for this course is 9871.
-AIS As parents and educators become partners in supporting children when they have difficulty in school, the child's learning will increase.
-September 2013-May 2014 ERO Transcripts, Agenda, materials, sign- in sheets 4 Parent Newsletters Director of Federal Programs This newsletter connects parents to school and supports them as they work with their children on school work.
-September 21013-May 2014 Newletters 5 Five Star and Golden School Awards Director of Elementary Schools By utilizing community involvement and volunteer hours, students are provided tutoring and mentoring which will improve the impact of their education.
-2013-May School Board Agenda and minutes 6 Effective Staff Development, Teamwork, Mentoring Director of Federal Programs, Building capacity of the AISs and academic coaches will enable them to effectively train parents and teachers.
+As parents and educators become partners in supporting children when they have difficulty in school, the child's learning will increase.
+September 2014-May 2015 PGS Transcripts, Agenda, materials, sign- in sheets 4 Titel I Parent Newsletters Director of Federal Programs This newsletter connects parents to school and supports them as they work with their children on school work.
+September 2014 Newletters 5 Five Star and Golden School Awards Director of Elementary Schools By utilizing community involvement and volunteer hours, students are provided tutoring and mentoring which will improve the impact of their education.
+September 2014-May 2015 School Board Agenda and minutes 6 Effective Staff Development, Teamwork, Mentoring Director of Federal Programs, Building capacity of the AISs and academic coaches will enable them to effectively train parents and teachers.
 This will support student achievement efforts and programs.
-August 2013- May 2014 ERO Transcripts, Agenda, materials, sign- in sheets 7 School District Parent Involvement Web Site Title I Teacher for PD As parents and educators become August 2013- May 2014 Web site 8 Connect-Ed Automated School Communication School Principals Provide real-time information to parents regarding workshops, volunteer opportunities, and important school information.
-August 2013- May 2014 Copies of Scripts from call outs 9 Family Guide Annual District Publication In addition, schools will highlight sections of the guide in their school newsletters.
-Director of Federal Programs Provide Family Guide that includes information regarding resources to parents and families including existence and purpose of state and local Parent Involvement Resource Center.
-October 2013- May 2014 Family Guide 10 Parent Conferences School Principals Parents will participate in parent conferences to learn ways of teaching their children September 2013-May 2014 Agenda, Sign In Sheets.
+PGS Transcripts, Agenda, materials, sign- in sheets 7 School District Parent Involvement Web Site Title I Teacher for PD As parents and educators become partners in supporting children when they have difficulty in school, the child's learning will increase.
+August 2014- May 2015 Web site 8 Connect-Ed Automated School Communication School Principals Provide real-time information to parents regarding workshops, volunteer opportunities, and important school information.
+August 2014-June 2015 Copies of Scripts from call outs